 Acceptable Requests by Councillors for Advice or Information Guidelines

-The objective of this Policy is to provide guidelines in accordance with section 170A of the Local Government Act 2009 about the way in which a Councillor may ask a Council employee, or information from the Chief Executive Officer in order to assist the Councillor carry out their responsibilities and the reasonable limits on those requests; and2.
-Establish procedures for the provision of advice.
+The objective of this Policy is to provide guidelines in accordance with section 170A of the Local Government Act 2009 about the way in which a Councillor can request advice from a Council employee, or information from the Chief Executive Officer in order to assist the Councillor in carrying out their responsibilities, and the reasonable limits on those requests.

 Community Comment Session

 This Policy establishes procedures to allow Moreton Bay Regional Council residents and ratepayers the opportunity to address Council.

 Competitive Neutrality Complaints